supernifty/mmr-vs-msi/README.md

 ## Setup
 In cfg:
 * cluster.json: slurm configuration
-* config.yaml: points to reference files, and all samples to be processed
+* config.yaml: points to reference files, and all samples to be processed.
 * genes.txt: list of MMR genes to consider
+* msi.bed: list of MSI regions to consider
 * sample-metadata.csv: metadata used for patient ID and sample type
 * samples: list of samples used by make_inputs